 Lavender Shortbread Cookies

 These Lavender Shortbread Cookies are buttery and lightly sweet, with a floral flavor and aroma from dried lavender.
-They’re simple to make, only require 5 ingredients, and gift really well to family and friends!
+They’re simple to make and only require 5 ingredients.
+They are also shipping-friendly and make for a great food gift for family and friends!

 If you’re a fan of shortbread, you must try these Lavender Shortbread Cookies.